tenzir/tenzir/web/docs/operators/sources/show.md

 Available aspects:

 - `connectors`: shows all available [connectors](../../connectors.md).
+- `columns`: shows all columns of a given table.
 - `formats`: shows all available [formats](../../formats.md).
 - `operators`: shows all available [operators](../../operators.md).
 - `partitions`: shows all table partitions of a remote node.